real-ahmed-moussa/Projects-Portfolio/PolicyPredict - Insurance Purchase Prediction with Deep Learning/README.md

 ## 📊 Results
-- Trained a deep learning model that successfully predicted customer purchase intent with high accuracy and reliability.
+- Trained a deep learning model that successfully predicted customer purchase intent with 70% accuracy and 85% ROC-AUC.
 - Generated visual insights into influential features and customer behavior patterns.
 - Delivered a **scalable, reusable pipeline** for future policy recommendation use cases.